Message authentication code

-In cryptography, a message authentication code (MAC), sometimes known as an authentication tag, is a short piece of information used for authenticating a message.
-In other words, to confirm that the message came from the stated sender (its authenticity) and has not been changed.
-The MAC value protects a message's data integrity, as well as its authenticity, by allowing verifiers (who also possess the secret key) to detect any changes to the message content.
+In cryptography, a message authentication code (MAC), sometimes known as an authentication tag, is a short piece of information used for authenticating and integrity-checking a message.
+In other words, it is used to confirm that the message came from the stated sender (its authenticity) and has not been changed (its integrity).
+The MAC value allows verifiers (who also possess a secret key) to detect any changes to the message content.

 Terminology

-The term message integrity code (MIC) is frequently substituted for the term MAC, especially in communications to distinguish it from the use of the latter as media access control address (MAC address).
+The term message integrity code (MIC) is frequently substituted for the term MAC, especially in communications to distinguish it from the use of the latter as Media Access Control address (MAC address).
 However, some authors use MIC to refer to a message digest, which aims only to uniquely but opaquely identify a single message.
-RFC 4949 recommends avoiding the term message integrity code (MIC), and instead using checksum, error detection code, hash, keyed hash, message authentication code, or protected checksum.
+However, it is recommended to avoid the term message integrity code (MIC), and instead use checksum, error detection code, hash, keyed hash, message authentication code, or protected checksum.